The Wasserstein space of stochastic processes: Overview

 Famously, McCann introduced the concept of displacement interpolation in his thesis \cite{Mc94}, giving a new meaning to the transformation of one probability into another.
 In analogy, Theorem \ref{geodesicspace} suggests an interpolation between stochastic processes.

-We emphasize that the usual Wasserstein interpolation on $\mathcal P_p(\R^N)$ is not compatible with the concepts one would like to consider from a stochastic process perspective, e.g.\ stochastic optimization problems are not continuous along geodesics, the set of martingales is not displacement convex, etc.
+We emphasize that the usual Wasserstein interpolation on $\mathcal P_p(\R^N)$ is not compatible with concepts one would like to consider for stochastic processes, e.g.\ stochastic optimization problems are not continuous along geodesics, the set of martingales is not displacement convex, etc.

-We also note that the set $\mathcal P_p(\R^N)$ is not $\AWA_p$-displacement convex: even if $\P, \Q\in \mathcal P_p(\R^N)$ are laws of relatively regular processes, the respective geodesic does in general not lie in $\mathcal P_p(\R^N)$.
-This further underlines the importance of considering processes together with their filtration, see Example \ref{ex:plain.not.geodesic}.
+We also note that the set $\mathcal P_p(\R^N)$ is not $\AWA_p$-displacement convex: even if $\P, \Q\in \mathcal P_p(\R^N)$ are laws of relatively regular processes, the respective geodesic does in general not lie in $\mathcal P_p(\R^N)$, see Example \ref{ex:plain.not.geodesic}.
+This further underlines the importance of considering processes together with their filtration.